Skip to content

 Cool Wash or Dry Clean

 Our recycled viscose can be dry cleaned, hand or machine washed.
-A warm-water hand-wash can shrink it, so we recommend cool wash with similar colours for best results.
+A warm-water hand-wash can shrink it, so we recommend cold wash with similar colours for best results.
 Turn your garment inside out and choose a gentle cycle.

 Iron or Steam

-We recommend ironing or steaming our viscoses.
+We recommend ironing or steaming our viscose.
 When ironing viscose it is best when the garment is inside out.
 Speed up the drying process by laying it flat in a well-ventilated place and make sure you keep it away from the tumble-dryer to avoid shrinkage.

 SWIMWEAR

-Hand Wash With Cold Water
+Hand Wash with Cold Water

 Air Dry

 Do not ever tumble dry your swim.
 Leave your swim to air dry on a flat surface.
-A cool iron with a cloth over the pieces can be used if necessary.